Kimpton22/Tutorials-And-Guides/Molcas/CASPT2/Readme.md

 # CASPT2 - Vertical Excitation Energy
 Second-order multiconfigurational perturbation theory is used in the program CASPT2 to compute the (dynamic) correlation energy.
+XMS is the extended multistate method and the perturbations are computed with one common zeroth-order Hamiltonian.

 ## References
 CASPT2: [https://molcas.gitlab.io/OpenMolcas/sphinx/users.guide/programs/rasscf.html](https://molcas.gitlab.io/OpenMolcas/sphinx/users.guide/programs/caspt2.html)